 You will spend the last semester of your senior year in an internship, working four days a week in a social service agency under the supervision of both your professor and a practicing social worker.
 You will discuss your experiences and explore what it means to be a Christian social worker in the agency setting during a weekly seminar.
 Internship sites are available locally and regionally, as well as in Chicago, Nicaragua, and Uganda.

-The bachelor of social work major at Dordt College will prepare you to:
+The bachelor of social work major at Dordt University will prepare you to:

 - identify and conduct yourself as a professional social worker